Richard Barter (sculptor and architect): Designer of Victorian Turkish baths

-Victorian Turkish baths designed by Richard Barter included the first in Ireland to open for the general public, those in Grenville Place, Cork (1859), those in the grounds of the Killarney Hotel (1859), the pseudo-oriental-looking baths in Lincoln Place, Dublin (1860), that at Military Road (now O'Connell Avenue), Limerick (1860), the Donegall Street baths in Belfast (1860), the short-lived, externally non-oriental-looking Oriental Baths in Victoria Street, London (1862), and the doctor's final set of baths at St Ann's Hydro in 1870.
+Victorian Turkish baths designed by Richard Barter include those in Grenville Place, Cork, the first in Ireland to be opened (in 1859) for general public use, those in the grounds of the Killarney Hotel (1859), the pseudo-oriental-looking baths at Quinsborough Road, Bray (1860) and in Lincoln Place, Dublin (1860), that at Military Road (now O'Connell Avenue), Limerick (1860), the Donegall Street baths in Belfast (1860), the baths in Hardy's Road, Waterford, (1861), the short-lived, externally non-oriental-looking Oriental Baths in Victoria Street, London (1862), and the doctor's final set of baths at St Ann's Hydro in 1870.

-It is widely thought that Barter also designed the Turkish baths at Hardy's Road, Waterford (1861), but this has yet to be corroborated.

 In 1867, Dr Barter severed his connection with the Lincoln Place establishment in Dublin and decided to build a new one in the city.
-He purchased the Reynolds Hotel in Upper Sackville Street (now O'Connell Street), and renamed it the Dublin Hammam.
+He purchased the Reynolds Hotel in Upper Sackville Street (now O'Connell Street), and renamed it the Dublin Hammam Hotel and Turkish Baths.
 Richard Barter would seem to have been in the process of supervising the construction of the new baths when Dr Barter died.
 His eldest son, also called Richard, inherited the hydro and decided to complete the Hammam, arranging for it to be run by a manager and a resident physician.